algorand/falcon/README.txt

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ===========================(LICENSE END)=============================

-The code was written by Thomas Pornin <thomas.pornin@nccgroup.com>, to whom questions may be addressed.
+The main code was written by Thomas Pornin <thomas.pornin@nccgroup.com>, to whom questions may be addressed.
 I'll endeavour to respond more or less promptly.

+The deterministic mode was written by David Lazar
+<lazard@csail.mit.edu>, with input from Chris Peikert
+<chris.peikert@algorand.com> and others from Algorand, Inc.